 The next logical step for anyone interested in anonymous browsing is to be concerned with your anonymity with respect to the VPN service since the VPN service now has a similar level of access to your data that your ISP had before you connected.
 This is a very important concern and should not be taken lightly since it would not be infeasible for a government or other monitoring entity to set themselves up as a VPN service specifically to monitor their customers.

 The reason why your real identity has to be known by your ISP is because you have to pay them to use the service and most if not all require your bank account details.
 Assuming your bank knows your identity and you are using this account to pay your ISP, the ISP can reliably and accurately identify you.

 When you are using any type of anonymous web browsing service you should obviously minimize the amount of personal information you provide.
 Good anonymity providers will never ask you for any more information than they need in order to provide you with the service.
 The major problem arises when using a paid service.
 Always seek to pay using some form of anonymous payment if possible.
-Examples of trusted anonymous payment methods are Cash, Liberty Reserve and Payoffline.
+Examples of trusted anonymous payment methods are Cash, Payoffline and Bitcoin (if you understand how to use Bitcoin anonymously).
 All of these service allow you to pay the anonymity service without revealing any personal information.
 If you cannot pay using an anonymous form of payment then you need to ensure that you provide the VPN service with the minimum information required to process your payment.
-For example, iVPN.net only requires an email address to sign up, we have no interest in your name or address and we do not require this information to receive a payment from you.
+For example, IVPN only requires an email address to sign up, we have no interest in your name or address and we do not require this information to receive a payment from you.